-Safety is of central importance in the Department of Chemistry and Biochemistry.
-Ensuring a safe workplace is the joint responsibility of all coworkers, faculty and administrators.
-The Department supports a strongly procative approach to safety concerns.
+Safety is of central importance in the Department of Chemistry & Biochemistry.
+Ensuring a safe workplace is the joint responsibility of all coworkers, faculty, and administrators.
+The department supports a strongly proactive approach to safety concerns.

-Prior to starting experimental work all new laboratory coworkers must complete safety training, read the relevent safety documents, and sign the appropriate forms.
+Prior to starting experimental work, all new laboratory coworkers must complete the assigned online safety training modules, read the relevant safety documents, and sign the appropriate forms.

 Summary of coworker requirements before starting laboratory work:

-The specific reqirements for appropriate training and completion of forms varies with your position (minor, graduate student etc.) and the nature of the research you will be conducting (general laboraotry, radiation, biological etc.).
-A checklist is supplied through completion of the appropriate coworker compliance form (either for minors or others).
+The specific requirements for appropriate online and other training varies with the nature of the research you will be conducting (general laboratory, radiation, biological, etc.).
 The list below summarizes the steps required for all coworkers.

-- Read the University's Laboratory Safety Manual including the Chemical Hygiene Plan, as well as all pertinent safety manuals and policies associated with the planned laboratory work.
+- Read the University's Laboratory Safety Manual including the Chemical Hygiene Plan as well as all other safety manuals pertinent to the planned laboratory work.
+These can include:

-- Consult with your faculty supervisor regarding the specific Personal Protective Equipment (PPE) policy of his/her laboratory.
-If required, comlete and have your advisor sign an Employee PPE Knowledge Certification form which is furnished by your supervisor.
+- Consult with your faculty supervisor regarding the specific Personal Protective Equipment (PPE) policy of his/her laboratory and sign the Lab Personnel PPE Knowledge Certification form which is furnished by your supervisor.

-- Read any laboratory specific protocols and/or standard operating procedures, and undertake any laboratory specific requirements for safety training.
+- Read any laboratory specific protocols and/or standard operating procedures, and undertake any laboratory- or equipment-specific requirements for safety training.